Quick Answer

 1. Flyer ID: Free from the CAA.
 You pass a 40-question multiple-choice theory test online.
 Takes about an hour of study.
 Valid for 5 years.

-2. Operator ID: £11.79 per year from the CAA.
-This is the registration that says you're responsible for the drone.
-Required for any drone 100g or over.
-You label your drone with this number.
+2. Operator ID: £12.34 per year from the CAA.
+This is the registration that says you are responsible for the drone.
+Required for any drone 250g or over, or any drone fitted with a camera.
+Flyer ID is required for drones 100g or over.
+You label your drone with your Operator ID number.

 Flying for commercial gain (i.e., charging clients) doesn't require an additional licence in the Open Category, but you should declare it to your public liability insurer and check your policy covers commercial drone use.